tc39/notes/meetings/2017-03/mar-22.md

 IS: I think this is a good idea.
 You will have the first reaction by the next meeting.

-LBR: I believe this current proposal without an enforcement sub-committee is not effective.
+LEO: I believe this current proposal without an enforcement sub-committee is not effective.
 If we don't set the format of how to move forward.

 MPT: You will get social-media blowback if you put this out without enforcement. e.g. People on social media right now are pointing out how few women are here.
 Do not put that document out without an enforcement body.